developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 ```

 We are filtering `gitlab_web` container and running `gitlab-backup` command on it.
 We also skip `registry,artifacts` since they would take a lot of space on backup.
 Read more on [official docs](https://docs.gitlab.com/ee/raketasks/backup_restore.html#backup-options).

+This is roughly the first part of [the topics I want to cover](https://twitter.com/developweekly/status/1190709245420953602?s=21) about our CI/CD system.
+I will announce it on twitter when I add new content here.